-When you use emotional intelligence in your marketing campaigns and customer service, you can better empathize with your target audience and more effectively understand what they care about.
+Emotional intelligent segmentation allows you to empathize with your target audience and understand what they care about.

-The right segmentation models will enhance your communications at every stage of the customer's journey.
-As you use quality information to enhance your emotional intelligence, you can deliver the right messages to the right people, generating far stronger results for your brand's bottom line.
+In fact, the right segmentation models will enhance your communications at every stage of the customer journey.
+By creating a personalized experience, you can generate far stronger results for your brand's bottom line.

 Segmentation Models to Enhance the Customer Journey